-The latest official labour market estimates cover the period October to December 2020.
-Other data sources, such as the number of paid employees, can also be used to produce a more complete picture, and indicate some slight improvements to the labour market.
+The latest official labour market estimates cover the period November to January 2021.
+Other data sources, such as the number of paid employees, are also used to provide a more complete picture, and indicate some slight improvements to the labour market.

-- Early estimates for January 2021 indicate that the number of paid employees in Wales have started to slightly increase after remaining relatively stable since June 2020, although still well below the number pre-pandemic. - While the sample size is small, the estimated redundancy rate in Wales has decreased for the first time since February to April 2020.
+- Early estimates for February 2021 indicate that the number of paid employees in Wales continued to slowly increase after remaining relatively stable from June to November 2020, although remains well below the number prepandemic. - While the sample size is small, the estimated redundancy rate in Wales has started to decrease following a peak in September to November 2020.